 Success Metric:

-Increase booking confidence from 5/10 to 8/10 (measured by moderated usability studies and unmoderated system usability scale (SUS) assessments.
+Increase booking confidence and usability from a SUS score of 78.4 to 86.2 (measured by moderated usability studies and unmoderated system usability scale assessments)

 Research